What is the NDIS and what is the NDIA?

 Many people find it helpful to think about the support they need and their goals before they have their NDIA planning appointment or telephone call.
-Using Minda’s pre-planning tool and/or pre-planning workbook will give you a clear picture of who you are, what supports you need and the goals you have for the future, so you are ready to discuss with the NDIA.
+Minda’s pre-planning and review guide will give you a clear picture of who you are, what supports you need and the goals you have for the future, so you are ready to discuss with the NDIA.

 What is a goal?